magento-hackathon/Tracker/README.md

 ------

 "currently unpriorized"
-In brackets: inspired by ...
+In brackets: inspired by ... (does not mean the feature is only available in the mentioned project, but at least it is well done there)

+  - Plugin System (might come via composer for free)
   - Multi Projects Capability [Mantis]
   - Time tracking [Mantis]
   - Calendar
   - Ticket workflow [Mantis]
-  - Source Code integration [Mantis]
+  - Source Code integration [Mantis, Redmine]
   - Kanban Support (Ticket to board, board with editable columns)
   - Scrum Support [Redmine AgileDwarf]
     - Sprints
     - Absolute Priorization by Ordering of Tickets
     - Assigning Tickets to Sprints
-  - Web API Support
+  - Web API Support [Redmine]
   - ScreenShot Tool [Bonfire clone], but: which runs in the Browser, based on [feedback.js](http://experiments.hertzen.com/jsfeedback/) requires WebAPI and could be an external tool

 Scribbles and Mockups
 -----